I-212 Waiver: Application for Permission to Reapply for Admission into the United States After Deportation or Removal

 - Documentation of the conditions in the country where your family would have to relocate if your Form I-212 was denied; and

 - Any other evidence that can establish why you should be granted permission or consent to reapply for admission to the United States.

 Unlawful presence and previous immigration violations are complex issues that require careful analysis by an accredited immigration attorney who can navigate the law avoiding unnecessary family separation where possible.
-If you or your family members wish to immigrate to the U.S. but are concerned about previous immigration violations, contact our office for a free in depth consultation.
+If you or your family members wish to immigrate to the U.S. but are concerned about previous immigration violations, contact our office for an in depth consultation.